Agreed Framework: Final breakdown of the agreement

-In January 2002 U.S. President George W. Bush labeled North Korea in his first State of the Union Address as part of an Axis of Evil.
+In January 2002, U.S. President George W. Bush labeled North Korea in his first State of the Union Address as part of an Axis of Evil.

 In October 2002, a U.S. delegation led by Assistant Secretary of State James A. Kelly visited North Korea to confront the North Koreans with the U.S. assessment that they had a uranium enrichment program.
 The parties' reports of the meeting differ.
 The U.S. delegation believed the North Koreans had admitted the existence of a highly enriched uranium program.
 The North Koreans stated Kelly made his assertions in an arrogant manner, but failed to produce any evidence such as satellite photos, and they responded by denying that North Korea planned to produce nuclear weapons using enriched uranium.
 They went on to state that as an independent sovereign state North Korea was entitled to possess nuclear weapons for defense, although they did not possess such a weapon at that point in time.
 Relations between the two countries, which had seemed hopeful two years earlier, quickly deteriorated into open hostility.

-The HEU intelligence that James Kelly's accusation is based on is still controversial: According to the CIA fact sheet to Congress on 19 November 2002, there was "clear evidence indicating the North has begun constructing a centrifuge facility" and this plant could produce annually enough HEU for two or more nuclear weapons per year when it is finished.
+The highly enriched uranium (HEU) intelligence that James Kelly's accusation is based on is still controversial: According to the CIA fact sheet to Congress on 19 November 2002, there was "clear evidence indicating the North has begun constructing a centrifuge facility" and this plant could produce annually enough HEU for two or more nuclear weapons per year when it is finished.
 However, some experts assessed that the equipment North Korea imported was insufficient evidence of a production-scale enrichment program.

 KEDO members considered in November 2002 whether to halt the fuel oil shipments in response to the previous month's developments.
 U.S. Assistant Secretary of State James A. Kelly warned Japanese officials that the U.S. Congress would not fund such shipments in the face of continued violations.
 The shipments were halted in December.

 On 10 January 2003, North Korea again announced its withdrawal from the Nuclear Non-Proliferation Treaty.
 On February 10, 2005, North Korea finally declared that it had manufactured nuclear weapons as a "nuclear deterrent for self-defence".
 On October 9, 2006, North Korea conducted a nuclear test.
 US intelligence agencies believe that North Korea has manufactured a handful of simple nuclear weapons.

 In December 2003, KEDO suspended work on the pressurized water reactor project.
-Subsequently, KEDO shifted the focus of its efforts to ensuring that the LWR project assets at the construction site in North Korea and at manufacturers’ facilities around the world ($1.5 billion invested to date) are preserved and maintained.
+Subsequently, KEDO shifted the focus of its efforts to ensuring that the LWR project assets at the construction site in North Korea and at manufacturers' facilities around the world ($1.5 billion invested to date) are preserved and maintained.